 There are no silver bullets to creating the business and life you envision.
 If you have the vision and commitment, Solo Build It! will guide you through both the planning and the execution.

 I believe the SBI! forums will be a critical part of your success.
 Surround yourself with people who are smarter than you are — people who share your vision, your commitment, and your ethics.
 Those are the very people you will find in the SBI!
 Forums.
 They’re people who are dedicated to helping each other.

 If you’re eager to become a solopreneur, follow one path.
 Pay attention and read through the Action Guide and build your site the correct way from the beginning.

 My outlook is pretty basic.
 I’m happy and comfortable with where I’m at with my site.
 I’ve found a way around the traffic issue that can help make some money.
 However, for family reasons I have already explained, I need to do much better.
 And I can count on SBI! and the forums to help me when needed.

-5 Key Takeaways for the Solopreneur
+5 Key Takeaways for the Retirement Business Owner

 - Don’t underestimate the power of passion when you decide about your niche.
 It can be the crucial factor to make or break your long-term success.

 - You never know where an idea may lead unless you examine it from all sides.
 Think outside the box; creative solutions will find their way to you.

 - In every industry, no matter how competitive, there’s an angle, a niche where you can shine, where you can build your “Brand of One.”